ixoncloud/component-workspace/README.md

 cd my-project
 ```

-Note that you will need to have Node.js installed.
+Note that you will need to have Node.js and Git installed.

 ## Getting started